mehrdadmoradabadi/gambitChallenge-back/Readme.md

 # Gambit Task

 This is a simple JAVA application to solve the Gambit challenge task.
-This will help you to translate the register values to the human-readable values
+This will help you to translate the register values to the human-readable values.

+This project has another repository for [Frontend]("https://github.com/mehrdadmoradabadi/gambitChallenge-front") feal free to check the backend part too.

+You can also visit live [Demo](https://gambitchallenge-back.onrender.com)
+****
 ## Table of Contents

 - [Technologies](#technologies)